Rockford, Illinois: Rockford Peaches

 From 1943 to 1954, the Rockford Peaches were an inaugural team of the All-American Girls Professional Baseball League.
 Playing home games at Beyer Stadium, the Peaches won league championships in 1945, 1948, 1949, and 1950; the four championships are the most of any league member.
 The team and the league itself were portrayed in the 1992 motion picture A League of Their Own.

+Notable sporting events

+Rockford will be the host for the 2027 Women's Baseball World Cup.

 Parks and recreation

 Sinnissippi Rose Garden at the Nicholas Conservatory & Gardens, located alongside the Rock River.

 The Rockford Park District serves Rockford and surrounding municipalities with 4,855 acres of parkland, 75 miles of paths and trails, and 82 playgrounds.
 Searls Park in Northwest Rockford contains a high quality remnant prairie registered as an Illinois Nature Preserve.
 Paths in Rockford include the Mel Anderson Memorial path in Northwest Rockford, and the Rock River Rec Path on the east bank of the Rock River.
 Rockford Park District operates 2 outdoor pools in Rockford, Harkins Aquatic Center and Alpine Pool, and owns Six Flags Hurricane Harbor Rockford, which is managed by Six Flags.
 The Rockford Park District also operates an ice rink, equestrian center, snow hill park, disk golf course in the city.

 There are five golf courses in the city limits and two more that directly border the city.
 The Rockford Park District operates 4 municipal golf courses, Aldeen Golf Club, Ingersoll Golf Club, Sandy Hollow Golf Course, and Sinnissippi Golf Course.
 The Rockford Country Club is the only private golf course in city limits, but The Mauh-Nah-Tee-See Country Club and Forest Hills Country Club directly border the city.

 Davis Park is located in Downtown on the west bank of the Rock River, and is the only Park owned by the City of Rockford.
 As of 2025 the park is undergoing a 12 million dollar renovation to build an outdoor stage, skatepark, and accessible playground.